alliance-apps/VeniceRCON-documentation/docs/api/instance/plugins.md

 {{ route(
   method = "POST",
-  path = "/api/instances/{instanceId}/plugins/store/{storeName}/{pluginName}",
+  path = "/api/instances/{instanceId}/plugins/store/{uuid}",
   scopes = ["PLUGIN#CREATE"],
-  description = "downloads a plugin to the instance plugin folder", loggedIn = True, response = {}
+  description = "downloads a plugin to the instance plugin folder, this route can also be used to update a plugin", loggedIn = True, response = {}
 ) }}